-When life gets messy and unpredictable, your employees can’t afford to miss a beat.
+When life gets messy and unpredictable, employees can’t afford to miss a beat.

-Group critical Illness insurance helps your employees prepare financially for an unexpected life event.
-Employees can use the lump-sum benefit any way they choose to cover expenses such as child care, mortgage payments or out-of-pocket medical costs.
+Group critical Illness insurance helps employees prepare financially for an unexpected life event.
+The lump-sum benefit can be used any way to help cover costs such as child care, mortgage payments or out-of-pocket medical costs.

-- The need is real – the incidence of critical illness is growing and survival rates are increasing1
+- The need is real – the incidences of critical illnesses are growing and survival rates are increasing1

 - Helps cover out-of-pocket costs without tapping savings or other sources